jdel0nAY/blender-tools/README.md

 <!-- Add new tools as rows above. -->

-## Naming & versioning

-Tools follow `jd_<ToolName>_forBlender`, and each build's file carries a version suffix using underscores (e.g. `_v1_0_0.py`) — underscores because a Blender add-on's filename becomes its Python module name, where dots and hyphens are invalid.

 ## License

 [MIT](LICENSE) — applies to everything in this repository unless a subfolder